 unless the Authority is satisfied that doing so would accord with the wishes of the Aboriginal inhabitants of the Aboriginal land to the extent those wishes can be ascertained and are practicable.

-[Section 62C inserted by No. 6 of 2010 s.
+[Section 62C inserted: No. 6 of 2010 s.
 9.]

 62D.
 Lots and houses to which housing management agreement applies